 In the past few years, podcast popularity has steadily risen giving many—including your very own SoundGuys crew—the opportunity to experiment with the medium.
-This uptick in podcast accessibility opened the floodgates for DIY podcasters, creating a demand for plug-and-go microphone like the cardioid Beyerdynamic Fox USB mic.
+This uptick in podcast accessibility opened the floodgates for DIY podcasters, creating a demand for plug-and-go microphones like the cardioid Beyerdynamic Fox USB mic.

 Who is this USB microphone for?

 - Podcasters.
 Whether you record from home or fancy yourself a coffee shop vagabond, the Beyerdynamic Fox USB Mic is a pleasure to use.
 You’re given great features like zero-latency monitoring via the headphone jack, onboard mixing, and a mute button.

 - Musicians.
 Alternating between low and high gain settings directly via the mic makes recording different instruments a breeze.
 For instance, if you’re working on vocals, you’ll likely opt for the high-gain setting, but a guitar or bass solo may require you to switch to the low gain mode.
 This should help when mixing, which you can also make basic adjustments with via the top knob.
 It’s also much easier to compress or amplify 24-bit audio in post without adding too much noise.